gtaylor44/Crane/README.md

 * Advantages of using SprocMapper:
  * Speeds up the time it takes to map a stored procedure in the application layer.
- * Minimises the risk of making common mistakes by manually mapping each column (yes, you are human).
+ * Minimises the risk of making common mistakes when manually mapping each column (yes, you are human).

 ##Examples

-Select all products defined by a stored procedure named 'dbo.GetProducts'.
+Selects all products defined by 'dbo.GetProducts'.

 ```sql
 ALTER PROCEDURE [dbo].[GetProducts]